IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-tuexen-opsawg-pcapng.md

 old format without checking the version number but code that reads the old format could not read all files in the new format.
-A backward-compatible change to the format of an existing block or an existing opption would be such a change; the addition of a new block or a new option would not be such a change.
+A backward-compatible change to the format of an existing block or an existing option would be such a change; the addition of a new block or a new option would not be such a change.
 An example of such a backward-compatible but not forward-compatible change would be a change to the Interface Description block (see below) to use the current